 This post is not meant to be a self-congratulatory story of my “strength of will” – nor would I attempt to equate my imperfections and struggles with someone else.
 I do think it’s important that people who see me commenting on Kristen’s Facebook or Twitter posts don’t think I am pretending to be anything beyond what I am.

-I’m not an addict.
+I don’t see myself as an addict.
 I am prone to compulsive and/or obsessive behaviours; I have rituals and procedures that bring me great comfort.
 During my ‘misspent youth’ I was compulsive in ways I’ve described elsewhere as efforts to “celebrate life as a gay person and promote ‘sexual rebellion’.
 I’m not a drug addict although I’ve experimented with a select number of recreational substances in the fore-mentioned youth.
 When I recognized that the obsessive behaviour (sexual, pharmacological) was in danger of taking over control I stopped.
 I recall the Saturday I had spent five hours attempting to connect with an alternate supplier as my usual source was out of town.
 Sitting at a coffee shop on Church Street I decided that my desire to ‘have a good time’ that night was bordering on actually being a *need for* something.
 And I was (am) too much of a control freak to let that happen.
 Thus ended my use of such chemicals.
-The sexual compulsion was never as strong as what I get from being in love, and so that is in no danger of messing up my life.
-It did provide some fodder for my own poetry, and an opportunity to learn much about human behaviours.
+The sexual compulsion was never strong enough to threaten my need for self-control.

 Now my battle is with food; not so much volume (although I do eat more than strictly necessary) as with specific dishes.
 I love ‘bad food’ and find little enjoyment in the healthier kinds.
 The onset of gout and unfading memories of a kidney stone have driven me to make some changes; Black Cherry Juice (supplementing a prescription) to keep the gout at bay, and lots of water to keep my kidneys happy and flush.
 I have reduced my intake of red meat to almost nothing- we very occasionally indulge in Five Guys Burgers and Fries.
 I know that some of my resistance to change is not wanting to give up certain pleasures, and some of it is a resentment at being reminded I’m getting old.
 And that of course feeds in to the survivor’s guilt that many gay men who were out and proud since the 1980s now feel.
 I know that “every day above ground is a good one.”